BackrndSource/wordsapy/README.md

 # Wordsapy
 ![Build Status](https://api.travis-ci.org/backrndsource/wordsapy.svg?branch=master)

-Wordsapy is a python interface for the WordsAPI (https://www.wordsapi.com/) that allows developers to retrieve information about English words.
+Wordsapy is a python integration for the [WordsAPI](https://www.wordsapi.com/), that allows developers to retrieve information about English words like a dictionary.

 ## Install